Home

 Despite what color scheme you use, keep in mind that every shade of color is available in a variety of light, medium and dark hues.
 Don’t be afraid to mix and match when decorating with color.

-For instance, if you decide to make the two focal colors of your room orange and blue, you can use a nice shade of terracotta combined with shades of light blue and electric blue, to create a lovely mediterranean look.
+For instance, if you decide to make the two focal colors of your room orange and blue, you can use a nice shade of terracotta combined with shades of light blue and electric blue, to create a lovely Mediterranean look.

 Google